 It has always been considered one of the most beautiful princely residences in Europe.
 It was commissioned by Prince Eugene of Savoy and took place between 1714 and 1722.
 The complex includes two palaces with a garden that connects them, structured on three levels, with fountains, statues, stairways, and basins.
 Today it houses the Austrian Art Gallery consisting of three sections: the Baroque Art Museum, the Museum of Medieval Works, and the 19th and 20th century Art Gallery where the famous “Kiss” by Gustav Klimt is kept.

 During your visit to Vienna, you can’t miss a visit to the Landstrasse district.
 Here you’ll find the complex of 52 colorful council houses designed in the 1980s by Friedensreich Hundertwasser.
 He is a multifaceted architect, sculptor, and painter who used salvaged ceramics to decorate the walls of the buildings.

 The Danube Tower offers a breathtaking 360-degree view of the city.
 It is a 252-meter high tower whose summit (where there is a turntable with the restaurant) can be reached through 2 super-fast elevators in less than 35 seconds.

 It is forbidden to visit Vienna without stopping by the Café of Hotel Sacher to taste a slice of the famous Sachertorte.
 Here you will find the original Sachertorte and enjoy it in a refined and elegant atmosphere.

-This typical world-famous cake was created in 1832 by the confectioner Franz Sacher for Metternich, the then Austrian Foreign Minister.
+This typical world-famous cake was created in 1832 by Franz Sacher’s confectioner for Metternich, the then Austrian Foreign Minister.